awsdocs/amazon-vpc-user-guide/doc_source/working-with-flow-logs.md

 }
 ```

 Some additional IAM role and permission configuration is required, depending on whether you're publishing to CloudWatch Logs or Amazon S3\.
-For more information, see [Publishing flow logs to CloudWatch Logs](flow-logs-cwl.md) and [Publishing flow logs to Amazon S3](flow-logs-s3.md)\.
+For more information, see [Publish flow logs to CloudWatch Logs](flow-logs-cwl.md) and [Publish flow logs to Amazon S3](flow-logs-s3.md)\.

-## Creating a flow log<a name="create-flow-log"></a>
+## Create a flow log<a name="create-flow-log"></a>

 You can create flow logs for your VPCs, subnets, or network interfaces\.
 Flow logs can publish data to CloudWatch Logs or Amazon S3\.

-For more information, see [Creating a flow log that publishes to CloudWatch Logs](flow-logs-cwl.md#flow-logs-cwl-create-flow-log) and [Creating a flow log that publishes to Amazon S3](flow-logs-s3.md#flow-logs-s3-create-flow-log)\.
+For more information, see [Create a flow log that publishes to CloudWatch Logs](flow-logs-cwl.md#flow-logs-cwl-create-flow-log) and [Create a flow log that publishes to Amazon S3](flow-logs-s3.md#flow-logs-s3-create-flow-log)\.

-## Viewing flow logs<a name="view-flow-logs"></a>
+## View flow logs<a name="view-flow-logs"></a>

 You can view information about your flow logs in the Amazon EC2 and Amazon VPC consoles by viewing the **Flow Logs** tab for a specific resource\.
 When you select the resource, all the flow logs for that resource are listed\.
 The information displayed includes the ID of the flow log, the flow log configuration, and information about the status of the flow log\.